-- Large events are those that take place and involve a great deal of convention attendees (50+).
-There's the fursuit parade where fursuiters walk through the AnthrOhio hotel and there's lots of photo opportunities, the adults only spectacle of DOOM with raunchy scripted humor in a sketch format, and a massive indoor nerf/foam weapon fight at the end of the convention.
-We also host an picnic in the Fall.
+- Large events are those that take place and involve a great deal of convention attendees.
+The most notable of these is the fursuit parade, where fursuiters walk through the AnthrOhio hotel with lots of photo opportunities, a massive indoor nerf/foam weapon fight at the end of the convention, and our picnic in the Fall.

 - Ongoing events are those that happen around the clock at the convention.
 They don't run 24/7 but they usually have long hours.
-The artist's alley is a first come first serve place for attending artists to sell artwork to other attendees, dealer's den is for established dealers who prepurchase spots to sell, hospitality serves food all day long, there's a seperate video gaming and board gaming room, as well as a movie room where you can catch a collection of cool furry movies.
+The artist's alley is a first come first serve place for attending artists to sell artwork to other attendees, dealer's den is for established dealers who prepurchase spots to sell, hospitality serves food all day long, there are seperate video gaming and board gaming rooms, as well as a movie room where you can catch a collection of cool anthropomorphic movies.